cradlebio/custom-predictor-template/README.md

   in user interfaces such as reports.
 - `description`: A description of what the descriptor does
 - `inputs`: A list of input parameters, types and default values
-- `outputs`: A list of output names that the predictor generates for each sequence (there must be at least one output)
+- `outputs`: A list of output names that the custom predictor generates for each sequence (there must be at least one output)
-- `batch_size`: How many sequences the predictor can be invoked with at a time
+- `batch_size`: How many sequences the custom predictor can be invoked with at a time
-- `cpu_mcores`: How much CPU compute the predictor consumes per invocation, in millicores
+- `cpu_mcores`: How much CPU compute the custom predictor consumes per invocation, in millicores
-- `main_memory_mib`: How much RAM the predictor consumes per invocation, in MiB
+- `main_memory_mib`: How much RAM the custom predictor consumes per invocation, in MiB
-- `gpu_memory_mib`: How much GPU memory the predictor consumes per invocation, in MiB
+- `gpu_memory_mib`: How much GPU memory the custom predictor consumes per invocation, in MiB

 These metadata serve three purposes: